Frequently Asked Questions

 Where can I find more information on the evidence-based annotation strategy used by the GEP?

-Where can I find the new annotation report?
+Where can I find the new annotation report form?

 See the Specific Issues in GEP Annotation Projects page.